MicrosoftDocs/customer-insights/ci-docs/export-active-campaign.md

 1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.

-1. Optionally, you can export First name, Last name, and Phone to create more personalized emails.
+1. Optionally, export First name, Last name, and Phone to create more personalized emails.
 Select **Add attribute** to map these fields.

 1. Select **Save**.